 If you want to achieve the best hair results, it might be useful to use a scalp massager.
-Any scalp massager will improve blood circulation, which means more nourishment to your hair roots and healthier hair overall.
+Any gentle scalp massager will improve blood circulation, which means more nourishment to your hair roots and healthier hair overall.
 On top of that, it feels so good!
 You can even get a scalp massager that can be used in a shower while you’re washing your precious locks.
 Lovely.

 5. Don’t wash your hair too often

-You should wash your hair as soon as it starts to get greasy, but if you’re washing your hair every morning (even if it’s not that greasy yet)… You might be doing yourself a bad favor.
-Shampooing too often makes your scalp even greasier and your strands get even dryer.
-Try to find a balance between cleanliness and hair protection.
+You should wash your hair as soon as it starts getting greasy, but if you’re washing your hair every morning (even if it’s not that greasy yet)… You might be doing yourself a bad favor.
+Shampooing too often makes your scalp even greasier and your hair ends get even dryer.
+Try to find a balance between cleanliness and hair protection:

 Especially if your hair is damaged or dried out!
-Using a conditioner is a must and it’s best to only apply it on the middle + the bottom part of your hair.
+Using a hair conditioner is a must and it’s best to only apply it to the middle and bottom part of your hair.
 It’s generally a bad idea to apply conditioners on your roots – it may clog the pores and weigh your hair down.

 7. Avoid extra hot baths

 Hot water damages your hair because it easily removes the natural oils and makes your hair even drier.
 Try to use the lukewarm or even cold-ish water to wash your hair, especially if you’re trying to grow your hair faster.

 8. Purchase silicone-free products